jdnick27/js-games/README.md

 ball drops into the cup the hole is complete and the next hole will automatically load until all 18 are finished.

+## The Maze

+Navigate a ball through a randomly generated maze.
+Each level features a new color scheme and larger layout.
+Reach the exit on level five to win.

 ## Development

 Run `npm install` to install development dependencies.
 The project uses [Prettier](https://prettier.io/) for formatting and `jshint` for basic linting.